lotusknight/iGC/README.md

-# iGC: Improving Memory Efficiency with Lightweight Native Storage
+# iGC: Improving Concurrent GC for Latency Critical Services in Multi-tenant Systems
 **Author**: Junxian Zhao, Aidi Pi, Xiaobo Zhou

 This repository contains the patchs proposed in the paper.